The 2017 Highland Fling will once again offer riders four race distances:

 - Some Fling – Approximately 23km

 The Highland Fling follows a unique route that takes riders on a journey from the event centre down country lanes and onto farmland tracks, before directing them back into forests, including Penrose and Wingello State Forests.
-The course also gives riders access to some of the beautiful private properties surrounding the town, and the not otherwise accessible singletracks they feature, and challenges legs and lungs with some 2300 metres of climbing (Full Fling) – which of course means 2300 metres of descent as a reward!
+The course also gives riders access to some the beautiful private properties and the not otherwise accessible singletracks they feature, and challenges legs and lungs with some 2400 metres of climbing (Full Fling) – which of course means 2400 metres of descent as a reward!

-The Half Fling and Some Fling enjoy shorter versions of the Full Fling course, including the Jumping Rock private property section of singletrack (available to ride only during the Highland Fling), while the 100Mile course lets riders enjoy the Wingello Forest for a second time.
+The Half Fling and Some Fling enjoy shorter versions of the Full Fling course, including the Jumping Rock private property section of singletrack (available to ride only during the Highland Fling).

-All distances see riders return to where they started, riding through the finishing arch to the cheers of spectators on the sideline, and a well earned 4 Pines Beer as a reward.
+All distances see riders return to where they started in Bundanoon, riding through the finishing arch to the cheers of spectators on the sideline, and a well earned 4 Pines Beer as a reward.

 Routes and Maps